base-link/base/note/introduction.md

 modeling language.
 It is a statically typed, imperative, object oriented language which (at some point in the future) will compile down to JS, Swift, Rust, and Kotlin, to cover the main environments where the code should run.
+While being statically typed, it also has dynamic features such as reflection, to make it robust.
 In addition, it is a way to capture knowledge in a structured way, and to make it executable or otherwise machine readable, while also being human readable.

 ## Goals